mkenirons/SPA/readme.txt

 NOTES:
-I tries to put comments in tehe server.py page but it caused a problme with my website.
+I attempted to pu in a back button but I couldn't get it to work properly.

 References: